 For the past five years, both local and global gourmands deliciously planned to eat their way through Harlem at one of the country’s largest cultural food festivals, Harlem EatUp!
 This year, they are planning for a different yet still memorable experience.
-An experience with a collaborative focus on raising money for non-profits that serve Harlem, its residents in need and restaurants that continue to fight their way through a pandemic that has proven to be beyond devastating.
+An experience with a collaborative focus on raising money for non-profits that serve Harlem, New York, its residents in need and restaurants that continue to fight their way through a pandemic that has proven to be beyond devastating.

 Community Supporting Community